stevennic22/hawk/README.md

 ### Features

-- Parse arguments and run pull reviews for either Android or iOS
+- Parse arguments and pull reviews for either Android or iOS
-- Store app store last checked/which countries in json file
+- Store app store last checked/which countries to run in json file
 - Only post reviews since last check (skip countries if necessary)
 - Translate non-english reviews (TODO: Post untranslated text as well)